fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

 Target opponent reveals their hand.
-They exiles a card from it, then you exile a card from it.
+That player exiles a card from it, then you exile a card from it.
 Repeat this process until all cards in that hand have been exiled.
-They returns the cards they exiled this way to their hand and puts the rest into their graveyard.
+That player returns the cards they exiled this way to their hand and puts the rest into their graveyard.

 Stunted Growth 3GG
 ---------------